-- 1. DIMENSIONING AND TOLERANCING PER ASME Y14.5M, 1994. - CONTROLLING DIMENSION: INCHES. - DIMENSIONS A, A1 AND L ARE MEASURED WITH THE PACKAGE SEATED IN JEDEC SEATING PLANE GAUGE GS-3.
-DIMENSIONS D, D1 AND E1 DO NOT INCLUDE MOLD FLASH OR PROTRUSIONS.
-MOLD FLASH OR PROTRUSIONS ARE NOT TO EXCEED 0.10 INCH.
-DIMENSION E IS MEASURED AT A POINT 0.015 BELOW DATUM - PLANE H WITH THE LEADS CONSTRAINED PERPENDICULAR TO DATUM C. - DIMENSION eB IS MEASURED AT THE LEAD TIPS WITH THE - LEADS UNCONSTRAINED.
+- DIMENSIONING AND TOLERANCING PER ASME Y14.5M, 1994.
+CONTROLLING DIMENSION: INCHES.
+DIMENSIONS A, A1 AND L ARE MEASURED WITH THE PACKAGE SEATED IN JEDEC SEATING PLANE GAUGE GS-3.
+DIMENSIONS D, D1 AND E1 D0 NOT INCLUDE MOLD FLASH - OR PROTRUSIONS.
+MOLD FLASH OR PROTRUSIONS ARE NOT TO EXCEED 0.10 INCH. - DIMENSION E IS MEASURED AT A POINT 0.015 BELOW DATUM PLANE H WITH THE LEADS CONSTRAINED PERPENDICULAR TO DATUM C. DIMENSION E3 IS MEASURED AT THE LEAD TIPS WITH THE - LEADS UNCONSTRAINED.

 DATUM PLANE H IS COINCIDENT WITH THE BOTTOM OF THE LEADS, WHERE THE LEADS EXIT THE BODY.

-PACKAGE CONTOUR IS OPTIONAL (ROUNDED OR SQUARE - CORNERS).
+PACKAGE CONTOUR IS OPTIONAL (ROUNDED OR SQUARE

 INCHES MILLIMETERS

 DIM MIN MAX MIN MAX

 Α 0.210 5.33

 A1 0.015 0.38

 A2 0.115 0.195 2.92 4.95

 b 0.014 0.022 0.35 0.56

 b2 0.060 TYP 1.52 TYP

 С 0.008 0.014 0.20 0.36

 D 0.355 0.400 9.02 10.16

 D1 0.005 0.13

-Е 0.300 0.325 7.62 8.26
+E 0.300 0.325 7.62 8.26

 E1 0.240 0.280 6.10 7.11

-Ф 0.100 BSC 2.54 BSC
+е 0.100 BSC 2.54 BSC

 eВ 0.430 10.92

 L 0.115 0.150 2.92 3.81

 М 10° 10°

-ON Semiconductor and in are trademarks of Semiconductor Components Industries, LLC dba ON Semiconductor or its subsidiaries in the United States and/or other countries.
-ON Semiconductor owns the rights to a number of patents, trademarks, copyrights, trade secrets, and other intellectual property.
-A listing of ON Semiconductor's product/patent coverage may be accessed at www.onsemi.com/site/pdf/Patent-Marking.pdf.
-ON Semiconductor reserves the right to make changes without further notice to any products herein.
-ON Semiconductor makes no warranty, representation or guarantee regarding the suitability of its products for any particular purpose, nor does ON Semiconductor assume any liability arising out of the application or use of any product or circuit, and specifically disclaims any and all liability, including without limitation special, consequential or incidental damages.
-Buyer is responsible for its products and applications using ON Semiconductor products, including compliance with all laws, regulations and safety requirements or standards, regardless of any support or applications information provided by ON Semiconductor.
-"Typical" parameters which may be provided in ON Semiconductor data sheets and/or specifications can and do vary in different applications and actual performance may vary over time.
-All operating parameters, including "Typicals" must be validated for each customer application by customer's technical experts.
-ON Semiconductor does not convey any license under its patent rights nor the rights of others.
-ON Semiconductor products are not designed, intended, or authorized for use as a critical component in life support systems or any FDA Class 3 medical devices or medical devices with a same or similar classification in a foreign jurisdiction or any devices intended for implantation in the human body.
-Should Buyer purchase or use ON Semiconductor products for any such unintended or unauthorized application, Buyer shall indemnify and hold ON Semiconductor and its officers, employees, subsidiaries, affiliates, and distributors harmless against all claims, costs, damages, and expenses, and reasonable attorney fees arising out of, directly or indirectly, any claim of personal injury or death associated with such unintended or unauthorized use, even if such claim alleges that ON Semiconductor was negligent regarding the design or manufacture of the part.
-ON Semiconductor is an Equal Opportunity/Affirmative Action Employer.
+ON Semiconductor and the IIII are registered trademarks of Semiconductor Components Industries, LLC (SCILLC) or its subsidiaries in the United States and/or other countries.
+SCILLC owns the rights to a number of patents, trademarks, copyrights, trade secrets, and other intellectual property.
+A listing of SCILLC's product/patent coverage may be accessed at www.onsemi.com/site/pdf/Patent-Marking.pdf.
+SCILLC reserves the right to make changes without further notice to any products herein.
+SCILLC makes no warranty, representation or guarantee regarding the suitability of its products for any particular purpose, nor does SCILLC assume any liability arising out of the application or use of any product or circuit, and specifically disclaims any and all liability, including without limitation special, consequential or incidental damages.
+"Typical" parameters which may be provided in SCILLC date seets and/or specifications can and do vary in different applications and actual performance may vary over time.
+All operating parameters, including "typicals" must be validated for each customer application by customer's technical experts.
+SCILLC does not convey any license under its patent rights nor the rights of others.
+SCILLC products are not designed, intended, or authorized for use as components in systems intended for surgical implant into the body, or other applications intended to support or sustain life, or for any other application in which the failure of the SCILLC product could create a situation where personal injury or death may occur.
+Should Buyer purchase or use SCILLC products for any such unintended or unauthorized application, Buyer shall indemnify and hold SCILLC and its officers, employees, subsidiaries, affiliates, and distributors harmless against all claims, costs, damages, and expenses, and reasonable attorney fees arising out of, directly or indirectly, any claim of personal injury or death associated with such unintended or unauthorized use, even if such claim alleges that SCILLC was negligent regarding the design or manufacture of the part.
+SCILLC is an Equal Opportunity/Affirmative Action Employer.
 This literature is subject to all applicable copyright laws and is not for resale in any manner.